 Buffalo is a tiny town located in the state of Kentucky.
 With a population of 571 people and just one neighborhood, Buffalo is the 320th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Buffalo is generally considered to be a blue-collar town.
-35.43% of the Buffalo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Buffalo is a blue-collar town, with 35.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Buffalo is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Buffalo who work in sales jobs (24.41%), community and social services (11.81%), and healthcare suport services (10.24%).

 Compared to the rest of the country, citizens of Buffalo spend much less time in their cars: on average, their commute to work is only 18.23 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.